michisco/starter-hugo-academic/content/project/multiomics-integration-in-pans/index.md

 ---
 title: Multiomics integration in PANS
 date: 2022-06-01T21:32:28.341Z
-summary: Integrate metabolomics and proteomics data from PANS.
-Perform classification of patients based on the two types of data, and extract biomarkers that maximize classification performance.
+summary: Integrating metabolomics and proteomics data from PANS.
+Performing classification of patients based on the two types of data, and extracting biomarkers that maximize classification performance.
 draft: false
 featured: false